mimisha25/folder-management-top/README.md

 #### **Frontend & Design**:
 - The app is designed with **CSS** and **Bootstrap**, using components like forms, sidebar, and cards.
-- Icons are sourced from **Bootstrap Icons** and images are sourced from [Unsplash](https://unsplash.com/), while product images are managed via [Cloudinary](https://cloudinary.com/?utm_campaign=1329&utm_content=instapagelogocta-selfservetest) for efficient loading and storage.
+- Icons are sourced from **Bootstrap Icons** and images are sourced from [Unsplash](https://unsplash.com/), while product images are managed via [Cloudinary](https://cloudinary.com) for efficient loading and storage.
 - User's uploaded files is saved on cloudinary as well on local server.
 Set up cloudinary config.
+- Database storage is on [Neon](https://neon.tech/)
 - The app is fully **responsive**, optimized for desktop, tablet, and mobile devices, ensuring a smooth and intuitive user experience on any screen size.
 - **Validation**: Express Validator is utilized for input validation, ensuring clean, user-friendly forms with Bootstrap styling.
 - **Frontend Dynamics**: JavaScript is employed to handle dynamic changes on the front-end, enhancing user interaction.